MicrosoftDocs/nav-content/dynamics-nav-app/fa-how-setup-depreciation.md

 ---
-title: Set Up FA Depreciation| Microsoft Docs
+title: Set Up FA Depreciation
 description: You specify in a depreciation book how you want fixed assets to be depreciated or written-down.
 services: project-madeira
 documentationcenter: ''